 So, should protein shakes be on your list?

-Can you drink protein shakes while nursing?
+Is it safe to drink protein shakes while breastfeeding?

 Protein shakes are often advertised as meal replacements, but you should proceed with caution if that is your intent while nursing.